alfredteiko1212/Steghub-DevOps/Project 3 MERN Stack/STEP 2.md

 ![img](images/indexserver.png)

-7. Edit inbound settings of the security group to allow TCP to get connected anywhere:
+7. Edit inbound settings of the security group to allow TCP to get connected anywhere and set port to 5000:

 ![img](images/inbound.png)